artineering-io/flair-docs/flair/api.md

 This flag can be used to override target-specific blending behavior and force alpha blending onto it.

-> Note: This flag will only apply if the target is also set to distort using the _targetsToDistort_ flag.
+> Note: This flag will only work when set together with the _targetsToDistort_ flag.

 <div class="maya-api-flag" markdown="1">